mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 # VLSI/Computer Architecture

 ## Computer Architecture
+- Name some computer architectures.
+- What type of computer architectures are often used in smartphones/consumer electronics?
+- What is a CPU?
+- What are some blocks in a CPU?
+- What is an ALU?
+- What is the program counter?
+- How does the contents of the program counter change over time?
+- What is the fetch/execute cycle?
+- Describe the five-stage pipeline.
+- How can you offload tasks from the CPU?
+What are things you can do in parallel and what are the tradeoffs?
+- What can you do to increase the throughput of a CPU?
+- What is pipelining?
+- What is branch prediction?
+Describe some branch prediction algorithms.
+- What are interrupts?
+When can they be used and why are they important?
+How does their usage often differ from that of embedded systems?
+- What is microarchitecture?
+- What is an instruction set architecture (ISA)?
+- What is the difference between microarchitecture and ISA?
+- What is RISC-V?
+- Does RISC-V specifiy the ISA or microarchitecture?
+- What are some advantages of RISC vs CISC?
+- How do you characterize CPU performance?
 - How does clock frequency impact power, performance, and thermals?
 - Why are multiple clock domains needed?
 - How does supply voltage impact power, performance, and thermals?